lanl/qmasm/extras/README.md

 * [`qmasm-gen-chimera`](qmasm-gen-chimera) generates a complete Chimera graph of arbitrary size.
 It takes three arguments: the width of the Chimera graph in unit cells, the height of the Chimera graph in unit cells, and the number of vertices in each of a unit cell's two partitions.
 For example, a complete D-Wave 2000Q could be generated with `qmasm-gen-chimera 16 16 4`.

 * [`qmasm-gen-current`](qmasm-gen-current) outputs the current topology.
 It takes no arguments but expects the various `DW_INTERNAL__*` environment variables to be set properly.

+* [`qmasm-gen-all-to-all`](qmasm-gen-all-to-all) outputs a complete graph of a given number of vertices.
+The script takes one argument, which is the number of vertices.